-My name is Ilan and my goal is to help you, the band/singer-songwriter/producer or any collaborator, to produce the best sounding music.
-I want to take the song you hear in your head and bring it to life by capturing the idea and guiding it to become something emotive.
+My name is Ilan and my goal is to help you produce the best sounding video game, movie or music.
+I want to take what you hear in your head and bring it to life into something emotive.

 I studied at SAE Institute and graduated in 2014 and am nowadays working freelance and as a teacher.
 All this prepared me to work in a variety of environments and sharpened my skills in sound.
-During the years I have gained experience as an intern at Red Bull Studios Amsterdam for over 2 years.
-First as an assistant engineer and then as a head engineer.
+During the years I have gained experience as an intern at Red Bull Studios Amsterdam for over 2 years as a head engineer.
 In this environment I got the chance to work with a variety of artists, from recording metal to mixing tracks by EDM producers.

 ReviewsEndorse Ilan Rom Sound